akimwong/akimwong/analytics/Methods/Readme.md

 #### Type of methods:
 1. Qualitative data analysis (aims to understand the problems being investigated in greater detail, and is often quite subjective).
-2. Quantitative data analysis (focuses on numerical, objective and repeatable data, and avoids subjectivity): <br/>
+2. Quantitative data analysis (focuses on numerical, objective and repeatable data, and avoids subjectivity) <br/>

     2.1.Collecting the Data <br/>
     2.2.Preparing the Data <br/>